brianberns/Cfrm/Readme.md

 * `GameState<TAction> AddAction(TAction action)`
 This method advances the game to the next state by taking the given action on behalf of the current player.
 * `string Key`
 This member answers a key that uniquely describes the state of the game from the point of view of the current player.
-For example, in a card game, the unique key might be a string that describes all the cards played so far (by all players) plus the cards remaining in the current player's hand.
+For example, in a card game, the unique key might be a string that describes the history of the game to this point (i.e. all the cards played so far, by all players) plus the hidden cards remaining in the current player's hand.

 References:
 * [Vanilla Counterfactual Regret Minimization for Engineers](https://justinsermeno.com/posts/cfr/): Walkthrough of a Python implementation of 2-player CFR
 * [An Introduction to Counterfactual Regret Minimization](http://modelai.gettysburg.edu/2013/cfr/): Detailed overview of CFR with a Java implementation
 * [Multiplayer CFR](https://medium.com/ai-in-plain-english/building-a-poker-ai-part-7-exploitability-multiplayer-cfr-and-3-player-kuhn-poker-25f313bf83cf): Multiplayer support [in Python](https://github.com/tt293/medium-poker-ai/blob/master/part_7/multiplayer_kuhn_poker_cfr.py).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMzg2OTIxNjcsMTA0MDcxODcxM119
+eyJoaXN0b3J5IjpbLTc2NjEzNDczNSwxMDQwNzE4NzEzXX0=
 -->